 In addition to personal spending cash, you will need to save a small amount of cash for checked luggage fees that will need to be paid upon departure check-in.
 Please check with your respective airline and plan accordingly.

 On all of our programs, we provide high-quality meat, poultry, fruit, and vegetables so that you and your crew mates can prepare fresh, well-balanced meals.
+About every 3 days, we get a new order of provisions from local vendors so the boats are always stocked with fresh food.
 Everybody helps cook and many bring home new-found recipes, from banana pancakes to curried chicken Caribbean style.
-We are able to accommodate vegetarians, but with a limited menu offering.
 On each voyage, there are several opportunities to eat ashore and taste the unique flavors of the Caribbean.
 These meals are optional and are not included in the tuition.

 Aboard the boats, students do all of the cooking with instruction and guidance from of our staff.
 Students take turns with meal preparation, so everyone has an opportunity to pitch in with the more experienced kids helping those less experienced.
 Each boat has a copy of Sail Caribbean’s very own cookbook – full of tried and true recipes.
 Often, students return home able to cook a few meals for their family!
 Each program has a Provisions Manager on staff who is responsible for ordering provisions, planning menus, and working with any special dietary requirements.